panviva/accelerator-integration-swagger/intro.md

 # Panviva
 Wouldn't it be great if you could share information seamlessly?
-This connector allows you to push your knowledge further and consume the complete list of Panviva's API offerings.
+This connector allows you to push your knowledge further and consume a complete list of Panviva's API offerings.

 **Content APIs** perform resource related operations , e.g. `document`, `folder`, `file`, `container`, `image`.